 As it was all remastered in HD a few years back, the TV show looks far better than what we saw in 1990 and 1991.
 Frank Byers’ cinematography makes the to-die-for main actresses seem to glow, and the rainy Washington location looks crisp and cool…love those mountains in the mist.
 The series appears to have been filmed so that a widescreen scan could be extracted from the flat image, but even on a big video screen I have no objection to the slightly empty lower extreme of the frame.
 And this is how it always was, anyway.
 For the record, the widescreen feature film is tighter on close-ups, yet still goes extra wide in wide shots, often leaving empty space top and bottom as well.

-Besides its contingent of episodes, each disc has separate extras, which altogether amount to additional hours of content.
+Besides its contingent of episodes each disc has separate extras which all together amount to additional hours of content.
 We’re given episode previews and recaps, ‘log lady intros,’ image galleries, promotional videos, deleted scenes, and a several long-form docus that include David Lynch input.
 The final Fire Walk with Me feature disc has the ‘missing pieces’ extra with 90 minutes of deleted scenes fully finished, in fine condition.
 Here’s where we see material with series actors, that were cut out of the show before release… if interpolated into the feature the running time would approach four hours.

 TV Series: Excellent